vporras/code-race/api.md

 * Data written to the websocket will be of the type:
   `{"Leaderboard": [:t LapSignature]}`
-  Where the array will contain the top ten lap times.

 * We currently do not have the need to send any messages to the server.